ndau/commands/automation/README.md

 The scripts assume that the network is already set up.
 See the `.md` files in the `deploy` directory for further details and instructions on setting up nodes on a network manually.

+## Install

+You will need to have the `requests` module installed into your Python 3 environment in order to run the scripts here.

+In order to use the "rolling upgrade with reindex" feature, you must have the `sc-node-ec2.pem` file installed in your `~/.ssh` directory and `chmod 400` it.
+Get it from the Oneiro 1password account.

+You can optionally set and export the `SLACK_DEPLOYS_KEY` environment variable before running the upgrde script.
+Get the key from someone on the team.
+It'll allow the scripts to post notifications to the ndev `#deploys` slack channel when upgrades complete.

+If we ever implement the upgrade script as a Circle job, we won't need to do any of the above locally.
+Our `commands/.circleci/config.yml` and environment vairables up on the Circle server are already configured to have what we need.

 ## Node Status

 The `get_*.py` scripts poll status info from nodes on a network.